dccsillag/magma-nvim/README.md

     - [`Pillow`](https://github.com/python-pillow/Pillow) (also for displaying images, should be installed with `ueberzug`)
     - [`cairosvg`](https://cairosvg.org/) (for displaying SVG images)
     - [`pnglatex`](https://pypi.org/project/pnglatex/) (for displaying TeX formulas)
+    - `plotly` and `kaleido` (for displaying Plotly figures)

 You can do a `:checkhealth` to see if you are ready to go.

+**Note:** Python packages which are used only for the display of some specific kind of output are only imported when that output actually appears.

 ## Installation